gladiola/blog/_drafts/2018-07-04-h4ck_VulnHub_BadStore.markdown

 Given those questions, we can go hunting for plenty of vulnerabilities without any scanning tools.
 What turns up?

-## Tickmark 1 equals 1, Son
+## Tickmark 1 equals 1
+Almost every single text input I tried showed some kind of vulnerability to `' OR '1'='1' `.
+Often, it showed an error.
+In the case of the CGI guestbook, it accepted the call as text and displayed it on th eweb page without throwing the usual errors.
+When placed in the supplier login text input, the `'1=1` hack would make the file upload dialog pop up.
+Maybe useful later.

 ## Some handy facts laying out in the plain

-## The CGI guestbook and scripts
+A look at the source code of each page revealed that a lot of form processing was being donw in CGI.
+Much luck for me; I never got into CGI.
+So, that lead would require more research to use.

+Meanwhile, it also turned up a script, `frmvrfy.js` that compares two password values.
+Apparently part of the reset routine.

+## Minor stump
+At this point, I had a lot of information, but no real login.
+I didn't want to give in and read the provided directions that are on the site.
+Time to plink around a little more and see what I could do.
+Overall, I felt that I should be getting a login and a chance to see veryone's account history from the site.
+Not being able to do that was a little discouraging.
+I would have to find a way to ge that somehow.

+I tried a couple of Metasploit modules; but, really, a moment of success came by running some of the MySQL-realted auxilliaries.

 ## We got the gold
 By running some MySQL auxilliaries with `msfconsole`, we were able to send SQL directly to the MySQL engine, dump schema, and `SELECT` a bunch of useful content.
 One of the results was that we were able to get database records for usernames as email addresses (this particular website logs users in by email addy), passwords, bank account numbers, and detailed transaction information.

+By `SELECT`ing those email addresses and passwords from the userdb table, `msfconsole` was able to output a simple text file that could be trimmed and used as input for `hashcat`.

 ## Cracking hashed passwords with hashcat
-When the passwords were downloaded, by outputting the SQL to a text file, the passwords were hashed.
+When the passwords were downloaded, by outputting the SQL to a text file, the passwords were hashed with MD5.
 That simply wouldn't do.
 In order to get a readily usable copy of those passwords, we'd need to crack the hash.
 Hello, `hashcat`.

+To crack one, commands go like:
+{% highlight shell %}
+hashcat -m0 <TARGET HASH TO CRACK> /usr/share/wordlists/rockyou.txt --force
+{% endhighlight %}

+A couple things happened here.
+I had to use the `--force` to get past an error; I had to do some file transfers because my version of Kali wasn't up to date; and I had to turn on `rockyou.txt` for the first time on that machine.

+One more thing happened:  when feeding hashes in to `hashcat`, they would disappear from console output after the first crack.
+The answers would turn up in the potfile, below.
+It became clear that when feeding a big block of hashes to crack to `hashcat`, it was important to plan for an out-of-order extraction of answers.
+For example, the fifth hash input would not necessarily be the fifth-from-last hash in the potfile.
+So, in the future, we would need to prepare more to prevent fumbling when getting the cracked password back out.
+This time, the result set was so small that simple comparison was still practical.

 ### Where is the potfile?
 After the first console display of the hashes, it was hard to see the cracked passwords for a moment.
 When `hashcat` cracks a hash, by design, it will probably not attempt to crack that hash again.
 In this way, `hashcat` can run faster and faster; with only unresolved hashes remaining, it will have less and less search area to cover.